James Bond in video games: Activision era (2006–2013)

-Hiatus and IO Interactive era (2020–present)
+Hiatus (2014–2019)

 On 7 January 2014, president and co-founder of Telltale Games, Kevin Bruner had expressed an interest in making a future James Bond game if he were afforded the chance.
 He stated that "I'm a giant James Bond fan and I'm always frustrated by games that make him a mass murderer."
 When he was asked which license he would adapt next if money and licensing hurdles were not a factor.
 "He's a super-spy, and that's a different skillset.
 The films make him less of a mass murderer, and there's not much killing in the books – more spying and intrigue."
 A rumour surfaced in June 2017 that Telltale was working on a video game entitled 007 Solstice.
 However, its status proved unlikely when Telltale filed for bankruptcy and closed down in November 2018.

 On 21 January 2016, president of Curve Digital Dominic Wheatley expressed his interest alongside the company in the series, saying "I'd be very happy to have a James Bond licence.
 We could do a cracking game around that," adding that these opportunities are overlooked by the bigger firms, since Electronic Arts and Activision have their own IPs and no longer want to "promote someone else's brand."

+In 2016, Traveller's Tales attempted to pitch a Lego video game adapting the film series to The Lego Group, who ultimately passed on the project feeling as if the mature tone and explicit depictions of violence and sexuality in the series, did not suit the comparatively younger audience for Lego games.
+An internally produced trailer for the game under the codename "Gold", which showed a sizzle reel of recreated moments from the Bond films, was leaked in December 2024 and corroborated by former TT Games tech director Paul Hughes.